Release Date: November 16, 2016

 Test page in common settings configuration of Kanban board

-Using the new Tests page in common settings configuration dialog on Kanban board, you can now control the test plan under which the inline tests are created.
-Prior to this, any tests created on a card would automatically be added to a newly created test plan provided no test plans existed that matched the area & iteration paths of the card.
+Use the new Tests page in common settings configuration dialog on Kanban board to control the test plan where the inline tests are created (Figure 77).
+Previously, any tests created on a card would automatically be added to a newly created test plan, provided no test plans existed that matched the area & iteration paths of the card.
 Now, you can override this behavior by configuring an existing test plan of your choice – all the tests will then be added to the selected test plan going forward.
 Note that this functionality is only enabled if the Test annotation is turned on.

 Add test step attachments during manual testing

-We’ve enhanced the Web test runner to give you the ability to add test step attachments during manual testing.
+We’ve enhanced the Web test runner to give you the ability to add test step attachments during manual testing (Figure 78).
 These step result attachments automatically show up in any bugs you file in the session and subsequently in the Test results pane.

-In the Web runner when using Chrome, you can now take screenshots and annotate them inline.
+You can now take screenshots and annotate them inline when you use Web runner in Chrome (Figure 79).
 You can also capture on-demand screen recordings of not just the web apps, but also your desktop apps.
 These screenshots and screen recordings are automatically added to the current Test step.
 In addition to screenshots & screen recordings, you can also capture on-demand image action log from your web apps.
 You need to specify the browser window on which to capture your actions – all actions on that window (any existing or new tabs you open in that window) or any new child browser windows you launch, will automatically be captured and correlated against the test steps being tested in the Web runner.
 These screenshots, screen recordings and image action logs are then added to any bugs you file during the run and attached to the current test result.
 Similarly, the system information data is automatically captured and included as part of any bugs you file from the Web runner.
 All these leverage the capability from the Chrome-based Test & Feedback extension.

 For more information, see Collect diagnostic data during tests.